Protection from Abuse: How the Law Works in Maine

 What do I do first?

-Go to the clerk's office and ask for a Protection from Abuse Complaint form, or use our online interactive forms.
-You can fill out the form at the courthouse or take it with you to fill out somewhere else.
-If you have trouble understanding the form, ask the clerk, a friend, or a domestic abuse advocate for help.
+Prepare the required court forms.
+You can get interactive forms online or go to the court clerk's office and ask for a Protection from Abuse forms packet.
+Our newest online self-help tool asks you a series of questions, then fills out the forms for you.
+If you have trouble understanding the forms, ask the court clerk, a friend, or a domestic abuse advocate for help.

 Where to get help with court forms and other support:

 How do I fill out the Complaint form?

 Fill out the form as completely as you can.
 You are the Plaintiff and the person who abused you is the Defendant.
 If you are bringing the complaint for your child, list yourself as Plaintiff "on behalf of" your child.
 If both of you have been abused, state that you are complaining on behalf of yourself and your child.

 Describe the abuse with as much detail as you remember.
 Example: "On June 20 of this year John Doe slapped me on the face.
 Then he kicked me on the legs causing bruises.
 The next day he told me he would kill my cat if I tell anyone or don't do as he says."

 In the last section of the form, where you are asking the Court to give certain orders, be sure to check all of the boxes that apply to you.
 You can change your mind later and drop any requests.
 But if you leave any boxes unchecked, the Judge may not let you ask for those remedies later on (because the Defendant was not put on notice).

 What if I don’t want the Defendant to find out where I am staying?